 Addiction from PCP comes from the psychological dependency people can experience.
 Unlike a few other drugs, PCP can have a very strong and immediate effect when taken just once.
 This is especially true of smoked PCP, which is the most common way people use the drug.

 A moderate dose of the substance is enough to cause tolerance levels to give way to more and more abuse to reach the initial euphoric high.
 Many of the psychological effects on the brain area are cause for an emergency.
-It’s no surprise many people find themselves headed for the hospital to eradicate the torment.
+It’s no surprise that many people find themselves headed for the hospital to eradicate the torment.
 People may become hostile and violent when the drug takes its full effect.

 When PCP intake ceases, people may find themselves craving the drug.
 Headaches and increased appetite are also common symptoms that people feel.
-The addiction that comes with PCP use often produces memory loss, speech pattern problems, hard time concentrating and overwhelming depression.
+The addiction that comes with PCP use often produces memory loss, speech pattern problems, hard time concentrating, and overwhelming depression.

 In higher doses, the drug can actually produce seizures, coma, and even death.
 The person’s faculties are adversely affected, but eliminating its use seems to be impossible for the addicted mind.
 The similarities with mental illnesses such as schizophrenia and delusions can also be manifested in the person’s mind during short-term use.
 In the long run, PCP addiction can destroy a user’s sense of reasoning, rational thinking, and other common yet important functions in the mind and brain.